apache/pulsar/site/_includes/explanations/deploying-bk.md

-{% popover BookKeeper %} provides persistent message storage for Pulsar.
+{% popover BookKeeper %} provides [persistent message storage](../../getting-started/ConceptsAndArchitecture#persistent-storage) for Pulsar.

-Each Pulsar {% popover cluster %} needs to have its own cluster of {% popover bookies %}.
+Each Pulsar {% popover broker %} needs to have its own cluster of {% popover bookies %}.
 The BookKeeper cluster shares a local ZooKeeper quorum with the Pulsar cluster.

 ### Configuring bookies